wkalt/puppetdb/architecture.md

 Data stored in classifier
 -----------------------

-### Rules

-Rules classify nodes into groups.
-Rule inputs are node properties.
-This includes the node name, facts, and groups from other rules.
-Rules use an s-expression-like language to specify matches against these properties.

 ### Groups

 Groups are a way to organize nodes.
 Nodes are classified into groups using